cosmos/sdk-tutorials/b9lab-content/2-what-is-cosmos/02-blockchain-and-cosmos.md

 * Network layer: Tasked with discovering nodes and propagating transactions and consensus-related messages between single nodes;
 * Consensus layer: Runs the consensus protocol between the single nodes of a P2P network;
-* Application layer: In effect, running a state machine that defines the application's state and updates it with the processing of transactions, in accordance with the result of the consensus.
+* Application layer: In effect, running a state machine that defines the application's state and updates it with the processing of transactions, per the result of the consensus.

 </ExpansionPanel>